-Pegiviruses show distant sequence relatedness to other members of the family Flaviviridae, forming a distinct cluster based on phylogenetic analysis of the RdRp (Figure 1.Flaviviridae).
-In addition to their separate phylogenetic position, they show several differences in genome organization from members of the Hepacivirus and other Flaviviridae genera.
-Most pegiviruses possess an IRES element that is structurally unrelated to those of hepaciviruses and pestiviruses and they do not encode a protein homologous to the nucleocapsid proteins found in members of other genera in the Flaviviridae (Quan et al., 2013, Muerhoff et al., 1995, Stapleton et al., 2011).
-Infections with HpgV are frequently persistent but with the exception of an association with non-Hodgkin’s lymphomac (Krajden et al., 2010, Chang et al., 2014) are not associated with the development of any identifiable disease.
-Where known, infections of other mammalian species are persistent and non-pathogenic, apart from the report of Theiler’s disease in horses infected with Theiler’s disease associated virus (Chandriani et al., 2013).
+Pegiviruses show distant sequence relatedness to other members of the family Flaviviridae, forming a distinct cluster based on phylogenetic analysis of the RdRP (Figure 1.Flaviviridae).
+In addition to their separate phylogenetic position, they show several differences in genome organization from members of the Hepacivirus, Flavivirus, and Pestivirus genera.
+Most pegiviruses possess an IRES element that is structurally unrelated to those of hepaciviruses and pestiviruses and they do not encode a protein homologous to the nucleocapsid protein found in members of the other genera (Quan et al., 2013, Muerhoff et al., 1995, Stapleton et al., 2011).
+Infections with human pegivirus (HPgV) are frequently persistent but, with the exception of an association with non-Hodgkin’s lymphomac (Krajden et al., 2010, Chang et al., 2014), are not associated with the development of any identifiable disease.
+Pegivirus infections of other mammalian species are persistent and non-pathogenic, apart from the report of Theiler’s disease in horses infected with Theiler’s disease associated virus (Chandriani et al., 2013).

-Virions of pegiviruses have not been visualized to date; the lack of an encoded core protein suggests that they may be structurally distinct from other members of the Flaviviridae.
-The virion size of HpgV was estimated to be 50–100 nm based on sequential filtration through filters of decreasing pore sizes.
+Virions of pegiviruses have not been visualized; the lack of an encoded core protein suggests that they may be structurally distinct from other members of the Flaviviridae.
+The virion size of HPgV was estimated to be 50–100 nm based on sequential filtration through filters of decreasing pore sizes.

 Pegivirus virions contain a single positive-sense, potentially infectious ssRNA ranging from 8.9–11.3 kb (Figure 1.Pegivirus).
-The 5′-NCR contains an IRES element and is between 300-550 bases in length.
-No miR-122 binding sites have been identified in 5’UTR sequences of HPgV or among members of other pegivirus species (Smith et al., 2016).
-Most pegiviruses possess an IRES broadly similar in structure but not in sequence to the type I IRES elements of picornaviruses (Quan et al., 2013); however, the more divergent human hepegivirus (HPgV-2) classified as a member of Pegivirus H, as well as members of Pegivirus F and Pegivirus J have type IV IRES elements structurally resembling those of hepaciviruses and pestiviruses but again with almost no sequence identity between them (Kapoor et al., 2015).
+The 5′-NCR contains an IRES element of between 300-550 nt.
+No miR-122 binding sites have been identified in 5′-NCR sequences of HPgV or among members of other pegivirus species (Smith et al., 2016).
+Most pegiviruses possess an IRES broadly similar in structure but not in sequence to the type I IRES elements of picornaviruses (Quan et al., 2013); however, the more divergent human hepegivirus (HHPgV), a member of Pegivirus H, as well as members of Pegivirus F and Pegivirus J have type IV IRES elements structurally resembling those of hepaciviruses and pestiviruses, but again with almost no sequence identity between them (Kapoor et al., 2015).

-Functional studies of most pegivirus proteins have not been performed to date and information on their likely function in replication and virus assembly has largely been inferred from comparison with homologous genes in hepaciviruses.
-Most pegiviruses lack or possess no obvious homologue of the core protein of hepaciviruses and other members of the Flaviviridae and quite how pegivirus virions are assembled remains uncertain.
-However, pegiviruses typically encode shorter although somewhat variable length predicted basic proteins containing multiple arginine and leucine amino acids immediately upstream of the signalase site before E1; these may play some role in RNA packaging during virion assembly.
+Functional studies of most pegivirus proteins have not been performed and information on their likely function in replication and virus assembly has largely been inferred from comparison with homologous genes in hepaciviruses.
+Most pegiviruses lack or possess no obvious homologue of the core protein of hepaciviruses and other members of the Flaviviridae, so how pegivirus virions are assembled remains uncertain.
+However, typically pegiviruses are predicted to encode shorter, although somewhat variable length, basic proteins containing multiple arginine and leucine amino acids immediately upstream of the signalase site before E1; these may play some role in RNA packaging during virion assembly.
 E1 and E2 proteins are believed to be envelope glycoproteins, while NS3 and NS5B contain motifs common to helicase and polymerase proteins in viruses of other genera of the Flaviviridae (reviewed in (Stapleton et al., 2011)).
 The NS3-4A region has been shown to be proteolytically active for processing the nonstructural region of the human pegivirus polyprotein (Belyaev et al., 1998).

 Figure 1.Pegivirus.
 Genome organization of pegiviruses.
-Genome sizes of known pegiviruses range from approximately 8900-11300 bases; those with longer genomes code for additional predicted structural proteins, X and Y (lower diagram).
+Pegivirus genomes range from approximately 8.9–11.3 kb; those with longer genomes code for additional predicted structural proteins, X and Y (lower diagram).
 The genome encodes a polyprotein that is co- and post-translationally cleaved into individual viral proteins.
 Structural proteins common to all pegiviruses are the envelope glycoproteins (E1 and E2), and non-structural proteins are NS2–NS5B.
-No protein homologous to the core protein of other Flaviviridae has been identified in pegiviruses although some possess a predicted, basic protein upstream of E1 of unknown function (Y).
+No protein homologous to the core protein of other members of the Flaviviridae has been identified in pegiviruses although some possess a predicted, basic protein upstream of E1 of unknown function (Y).
 Several pegiviruses also have a predicted additional glycoprotein downstream of E2 (X).
-Cleavage of structural proteins by cellular signal peptidases, NS2/NS3 by the NS2–NS3 autoprotease and the remaining NS proteins by the NS3–NS4A protease complex is comparable to hepaciviruses.
-All pegiviruses possess long 5’untranslated region with predicted IRES function; most pegiviruses have a type I picornavirus-like IRES while others have a type IV IRES type structurally related to those of hepaciviruses and pestiviruses.
+Cleavage of structural proteins by cellular signal peptidases, of NS2/NS3 by the NS2–NS3 autoprotease and of the remaining NS proteins by the NS3–NS4A protease complex is comparable to hepaciviruses.
+All pegiviruses possess a long 5ʹ-noncoding region with predicted IRES function; most pegiviruses have a type I picornavirus-like IRES while others have a type IV IRES type structurally related to those of hepaciviruses and pestiviruses.

 Pegivirus antigenicity is poorly characterized in the absence of in vitro neutralization assays or experimental animal models.
 Antibody to the E2 glycoprotein of HPgV can be detected in humans and is associated with clearance of viraemia (Feucht et al., 1997, Tacke et al., 1997).
 These E2 antibodies reduce the rate of re-infection following liver transplantation (Tillmann et al., 1998).
 Recent data show the immune modulating effects of E2 protein on T cell activation and NK cell signalling, which may contribute to the absence of serological reactivity to other HPgV proteins (Chivero et al., 2015).